mcqwertywhat/dinger-poker/README.md

 }
 ```

+A report needs an `id`, a `title`, and a `filename`.
+It's easiest to just copy+paste an existing entry and replace the text with what you need for the new report.
+That said, keep the following in mind:

+- In the entry before your new one, put a comma `,` after the `}`
+- The `id` above is `pineapples`.
+It will appear in a url if you share a link to a specific report, like this: `https://mcqwertywhat.github.io/dinger-poker/index.html?id=pineapples`
+  - It should be unique
+  - Wrap it in double quotes `"`
+  - It should use only letters, numbers, underscores, and dashes (no spaces or special characters)
-The `"title"` is text that will appear on the site (displayed as the link to the report and as the heading for the report).
+- The `title` is text that will appear on the site.
+It is displayed as the link to the report and as the heading for the report.
+  - Put a comma `,` at the end of its entry line
+  - Wrap it in double quotes `"`
+- The `filename` will not appear anywhere on the site

-The **ID** for the report in the example above is `pineapples`. **It should be unique from all other IDs.** Use only letters, numbers, underscores, and dashes for the ID and also for the `filename`. (_Other characters might work....but sticking with these will definitely work._)
+  - Use only letters, numbers, underscores, and dashes. (_Other characters might work....but sticking with these will definitely work._)
+  - Wrap it in double quotes `"`
+- On the line after the `filename`, make sure there is a closing curly brace `}`

 **Do not** change the name of the `_reports.json` file or the name of the `data` folder

 ### Replace an existing report

-If you want to refresh the data from a report, you just need to replace its CSV file in the `data` folder.
-The filename should stay the same.
+If you want to refresh the data from a report, just replace its CSV file in the `data` folder with a file of the same name.